Friends of Wabakimi

 Savant Lake businesses/Canoeing.com

-Four Winds Motor Hotel,
+Four Winds Motor Hotel in Savant Lake.

-807-584-2223 (under new ownership); call to see if a road shuttle is available
+807-584-2223 (under new ownership); talk to John to see if a road shuttle is available.)
+There's a grocery store across the street.

 Rusty Myers Fly-In Outposts, contact for float plane, possible shuttle, lodging or other services.
+They have base just South of Savant Lake.

 Tourism